mahiriart/Auract/README.md

 ## About Auract

 **Auract** is an open-source project to help getting right input for [Microreact](https://microreact.org/showcase) and [Auspice](https://github.com/nextstrain/auspice) if you already have a newick and or metadata file.
 You can also add a distance matrix to improved the metadata.
-Note that i have also made a [custom Auspice build](https://github.com/Iry63/custom_auspice_build) to display matrix which dynamically evolve with the tree state.
+Note that i have also made a [custom Auspice build](https://github.com/Iry63/custom_auspice_build) to display the matrix which dynamically evolve with the tree state.

 ## Installation